 Every year EMSA publish the seafarers' statistics in EU.
 These statistics are based in the STCW Information System and provide data only for seafarers with STCW certification.
-This is the source of information for this analysis so, excepting for the fishermen, only crew with STCW certification considered by the EU Member States (EU 27 and EEA EFTA States) is included for the analysis.
-It should be considered that:
+This was the source of information for the analysis so, excepting for the fishermen, only crew with STCW certification considered by the EU Member States (EU 27 and EEA EFTA States) was included for the analysis.

-- Number of fishermen in EU are only estimations. - Official data for passengers in 2022 has not been published by Eurostat before the elaboration of this document.
-Data of passengers in 2021 has been used as an approximation for 2022 indicator, so it could slightly change in the future. - STCW statistics are done with the number of seafarers with certification but not all crew members are considered in the statistics and some certified seafarers can be working ashore and not onboard ships.
-The statistics provide a good approximation to the number of crew members serving onboard but not the real number. - When this document was elaborated data about seafarers and fishermen for 2022 in EU was not yet available and data of 2021 has been used. - It was not possible to determine the number of other kinds of person on board, so it was not considered in the analysis.
+- Number of fishermen in EU were only estimations. - Official data for passengers in 2021 has not been published by Eurostat. - When this document was published data about seafarers and fishermen for 2021in EU was not available so, 2021 was not considered in this analysis. - It was not possible to determine the number of other kinds of person on board, so it was not considered in the analysis.